 In the 10th century, it became a small stronghold and later a fortified residence for noble families.
 In the 13th century, Pope Honorius III gave the church and part of the palace to Saint Dominic de Guzman, founder of the Dominica Order.
 The cell where he lived has been transformed into a chapel and can be visited.

 In 1222 the Dominican friars moved to Santa Sabina monastery to leave St. Sixtus cloister to the Dominican nuns and the basilica went through more renovations to be able to house the monks.
 In 1874, Rome’s Council used the complex as a sort of hospital due to an epidemic of cholera.

 The undergrounds of Santa Sabina basilica show private houses from the 2nd century BC as well as one from the 3rd/4th century and relics from the Servian Walls.

 Interior of Santa Sabina Basilica

-Inside the basilica you will also see a large inscription tribute to San Pietro d’Illiria and pope Celestino I, who gave the concession to build the church.
-On the sides is a beautiful mosaic depicting two female figures, one is the church of of Jerusalem holding the Old Testament and one the Roman Church holding the New Testament.
+Inside the basilica, you will also see a large inscription tribute to San Pietro d’Illiria and pope Celestino I, who gave the concession to build the church.
+On the sides is a beautiful mosaic depicting two female figures, one is the church of Jerusalem holding the Old Testament and one is the Roman Church holding the New Testament.